ceglabsagarshinde/Kadaknath_Project/Readme.md

     34_individual_genomewide: This folder contains input files, code and figures for 34 black bone chicken individuals genomewide PCA analysis.

     34_individuals_FM_region: This folder contains input files, code and figures for FM locus region PCA analysis for 34 black bone chicken individuals.

-**Supplementary_of_main_figure_2: This folder contains the following subfolders:**
+    123_individual_FM_locus_PCA: This folder contains input files, code and figures for FM locus region PCA analysis for 123 chicken individuals.

-    Finding_of_rearranged_junction_using_PacBio_read: This folder contains the input file, code and figure for the rearranged junction.
+    pca_R1_R2_intermediate: This folder contains input files, code and figures for R1,R2, and Intermediate region PCA analysis for 34 chicken individuals.

-    FM_region_read_coverage: This folder contains the input file, code and figure for read coverage of FM locus.
+ **Finding_of_rearranged_junction_using_PacBio_read: This folder contains the input file, code and figure for the rearranged junction.

-    Fst_Dxy_Fm_region.zip: This folder contains the input file, code and figure for estimation of Fst and Dxy in the FM region.
+ **FM_region_read_coverage: This folder contains the input file, code and figure for read coverage of FM locus.

-    igv_screenshot_of_rearranged_junction_regions.zip: This folder contains IGV screenshots of rearranged junctions of the FM region.
+ **Fst_Dxy_Fm_region: This folder contains the input file, code and figure for estimation of Fst and Dxy in the FM region.

-    Normalized_Coverage_of_Dup1_and_Dup2_baselevel_start_end_junction: This folder contains the input file, code and figure for coverage of base level start and end of Dup1 and Dup2.
+ **Normalized_Coverage_of_Dup1_and_Dup2_baselevel_start_end_junction: This folder contains the input file, code and figure for coverage of base level start and end of Dup1 and Dup2.

-    Normalized_Coverage_plot_of_rearranged_junction_regions.zip: This folder contains the input file, code and figure for the coverage plot of base level start and end of Dup1 and Dup2.
+ **Normalized_Coverage_plot_of_rearranged_junction_regions.zip: This folder contains the input file, code and figure for the coverage plot of base level start and end of Dup1 and Dup2.

 **VCF_file_generation:** This folder contains the genomewide variant calling code, removing indels, extracting common SNPs and generating a VCF file.

-**iHS_XP-EHH_Fst_comparision_Dxy_main_fig3_AB_supplementary: This folder contains the following subfolders:**
+**iHS_XP-EHH_Fst_comparision_Dxy_main_Fig8_AB_supplementary: This folder contains the following subfolders:**

     dxy_vs_Fst_between_CHIN_KADK: This folder contains the input file, code and figure for Dxy and Fst comparison between Kadaknath (KADK) and Chinese black-bone (CHIN) individuals using popgenWindows.py.